 School Shootings: Parents Should Talk to Children of Every Age

-Ellie McCann, Regional Extension Educator — Family Relations, and Kathleen Olson, Program Director — Partnering for School Success
+Ellie M. McCann, Regional Extension Educator — Family Relations, and Kathleen Olson, Program Director — Partnering for School Success

 Revised December 2012.

 When a school shooting occurs, like the Sandy Hook Elementary School or Virginia Tech shootings, it may make your child feel vulnerable.
 They may need help coping with their feelings.
 Parents should "check in" with their children of every age to see how they're feeling about the school shooting.
 It is important to know what children are thinking or feeling and be prepared to support them.